geoffmomin/ama-bot/README.md

  - Dialogflow for user intent configuration,
  - GitHub issues for fallbacks.

+Deployment follows the best practices for production as of 2017.

 ## Setup

+1. Configure the following two Smooch integration in their web interface: Web messenger, Webhooks

+2. Create an agent using Dialogflow and plug-in the Smalltalk option.

-Fill in the secrets file with API keys `config/secrets.json`.
+3. Fill in the secrets file with API keys `config/secrets.json`.

+4. Install this app and run it!

 | Domain     | Key name             | Documentation                                                                              |
 |------------|----------------------|--------------------------------------------------------------------------------------------|